jellever/StreamDivert/README.md

 ```

 ## Some Use Cases
-*  Diverting C&C traffic to a local socket for dynamic malware analysis
+*  Diverting C&C traffic to a local socket for dynamic malware analysis.
-*  Diverting inbound SMB connections of a compromised host to Responder/ ntlmrelayx (usefull in penetration tests)
+*  Diverting inbound SMB connections of a compromised host to Responder/ ntlmrelayx (usefull in penetration tests).
 *  Routing C&C protocols over reserved ports.
 For example routing a meterpreter bind shell over port 445.
 *  ...